 Electric Hot Water Heater

-Now, when it does that, typically the bottom element is lower temperature on the thermostat by 10 degrees or so, then the top one, due to a phenomenon called temperature stacking, which is pretty simple if you think about it.
+Now, when it does that, typically the bottom element lower the temperature on the thermostat by 10 degrees or so, then the top one, due to a phenomenon called temperature stacking, which is pretty simple if you think about it.
 Heat rises, it does the same thing in hot water and in the tank itself, so your top is going to be a little bit hotter than your bottom so that they don’t alternate wrong.

-This one, in particular, has numbers on it and as you can see, it goes up to a hundred and fifty degrees Fahrenheit on this thermostat- this particular one.
+This one, in particular, has numbers on it and as you can see, it goes up to hundred and fifty degrees Fahrenheit on this thermostat- this particular.
 I like to see the hot water at about a hundred and ten degrees, especially when you’re dealing with the elderly and small children because it is potentially very, very dangerous any higher than that and you’ve got some time still to move away from the hot water before it scourges your skin.

 Okay.
 Now, to change the temperature setting, what you need is a smaller screwdriver.
 As before we used a larger one.
 You may have a couple of different sizes.
 You’re looking for a smaller screwdriver to do a job like this because it’s got to fit in the slot.
 What you do is you fit it in the slot and you turn it clockwise to turn it up.
 Did you hear that click?
-That click means that it turned on.
+That click means that it is turned on.
 And you turn it counterclockwise to turn it down.

 This particular one on the top is set at a hundred and twenty-five.
 I don’t recommend you set them this high just because that’s a pretty high temperature.
-I like to see the top one set at the top side on the electric heater at about 110 to 115 degrees and the bottom one 105 to 110.
+I like to see the top one set at the top side on the electric heater at about 110 to 115 degrees and the bottom one at 105 to 110.
 And you got that stacking that happens, that makes your water heater very efficient.
 That’s how you adjust the thermostat on this.
 Now, there’s also a redundant thermostat in the lower half once again that you have to adjust to.